MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### What happens when I use all the data storage, file storage, and flow runs included in my per user licenses?

-You can buy additional data storage, file storage, and flow runs.
+You can buy more data storage, file storage, and flow runs.
 See [Licensing overview for Microsoft Power Platform](pricing-billing-skus.md).

 ### Who can buy Microsoft Platform apps plans?